jelly/Dotfiles/README.markdown

 # Jelly's Dotfiles
-This git repo contains my dotfiles for popular software like mplayer,vim,xmonad,xmobar,newsbeuter and rxvt.
+This git repo contains my dotfiles for popular software like mplayer, vim, xmonad, xmobar, newsbeuter and rxvt.